 Inspera is a very intuitive assessment platform for Administrators, Assessment Owners, Markers and Students.
-The main highlights are that it supports many question and answer types which cater for STEM subjects, and it allows us to reinstate anonymity for the January 2021 exams.
+The main highlights are that it supports many question and answer types which cater for STEM subjects, and it allows students to take their exams anonymously.
 In the long term it will allow us to run hybrid assessments where students can submit either on paper, digitally, or use a combination of the two.
-You can learn more about Inspera here.
+You can learn more about why Inspera was procured here Inspera here.

 How does Inspera affect you?

 Naming convention for question sets – These must be unit code-based. ie, SP30278 Examination S1 2020/21 This is vital so that those arranging the exams can identify the correct question set to link to the exam instance containing the cohort for your uni.

 Exam Information Sheet (Cover Sheet) - the Exam Information Sheet (arranged by Faculty/School Planners) will contain cover sheet information and will be accessible to students once an exam has been activitated.
 If there is anything that students must not see ahead of the exam start time/date, please include this in the exam itself as a 'Document' Question Type (eg. sections in the exam could be: Information, Part A, Part B.)